Peak fall foliage aerial view in Hocking Hills Ohio in October

 What events happen in Hocking Hills in October?

-Grandma Gatewood’s Fall Colors Hike at Old Man’s Cave, Moonville Tunnel Night Hikes (12 minutes from Pool House Lodge), the Hocking Hills Craft Show Fall Fest, Hocking Valley Scenic Railway fall excursions, and the Circleville Pumpkin Show about an hour away.
+Grandma Gatewood’s Fall Colors Hike at Old Man’s Cave, Moonville Tunnel Night Hikes (Zaleski State Forest, near McArthur), the Hocking Hills Craft Show Fall Fest, Hocking Valley Scenic Railway fall excursions, and the Circleville Pumpkin Show about an hour away.

 Planning an October Getaway?

 October books fast — especially mid-month and Halloween weekend.
-Check availability at Pool House Lodge and lock in your dates before they’re gone.
+Check availability now before your dates are gone.